 Meredith Peterson, the Community Alliance with Family Farmer's regional food systems assistant, said the program prioritizes working with schools where 50 percent or more of the students are eligible for free and reduced price meals.

 ”We administer surveys at the end of the program, and I've seen a really positive reaction from the chaperones, parents and teachers,” Peterson said.
-“A lot of teachers have told me this is one out of maybe two field trips their classes have each year.”

 Each field trip includes about 50 students.
 They start and end with group gatherings among the students, chaperones and people from the farm that are complete with singing and dancing.
 Children rotate among four stations.
 One is a nutrition station, where the children do activities such as make their own tacos using lettuce as shells and other ingredients from the farm.